VictorTruan/Teaching-HEIGVD-AIT-2019-Labo-Docker/rapport/rapport.md

 https://www.serf.io/docs/internals/gossip.html

-Serf is using the GOSSIP protocol which is a protocol based on how an epidemic spead, it's very usefull when there is no central registry and we want to be sure that everybody have the information.
+Serf is using the GOSSIP protocol which is a protocol based on how an epidemic spread, it's very usefull when there is no central registry and we want to be sure that everybody have the information.
 It's working in the following way: When somebody got an information, it tells one person about it when there is a "meeting".
-At the next meeting two peoples will have thie information so both of them will tell 2 peers.
+At the next meeting two peoples will have the information so both of them will tell 2 peers.
 The information is now availible for 4 peers and so on.
 In serf, new node must know at least one IP of an existing member in the cluster to begin the gossip.
 ```